wejlab/jlabwiki/docs/code_review/lab_meeting_code_review.md

 - 11:20-11:30: Code Feedback
     - Send specific “to-dos” or changes to the developer via Slack OR as issues on GitHub
     - Provide positive praise (may be done via chat)

+## Example Code Review
+Below is an example of what a lab meetign code review may look like.
+This is not a perfect example, but will hopefully provide a feel for how you may structure a lab meetign review.

+For access to the [video](https://rutgersconnect-my.sharepoint.com/:v:/r/personal/jkm186_njms_rutgers_edu/Documents/Code_Review/LabMeetingCodeReviewExample.mp4), please slack Jessica.